mllamazares/personal_site/about.md

 I'm obsessed with appsec, web pentesting and the growing role of AI in hacking.

-Here's are some highlights of my profile, but if you want the boring details, you can always check my [linkedin](https://www.linkedin.com/in/mllamazares/).
+Here are some highlights of my profile, but if you want the boring details, you can always check my [linkedin](https://www.linkedin.com/in/mllamazares/).

 ### stuff I broke